juji-io/docs/docs/design.md

 <p align="center"><img src="/img/pseudo-q.png" alt="Pseudo question" width="350"/></p>

+**IMPORTANT TIP**

+To decide which chatbot request to use, please check out this [design tip](/chatbot-design-tips-advanced#use-proper-chatbot-request).

 ### Edit a Topic

 Once a topic is added, one can then edit the topic.
 See the section